TudorTacal/CV/README.md

 **The Forge** (September 2015 to April 2016)
 *Assistant Manager*
-* Provided customer service and account management support services for the hotel and restaurant.
-* Managed and kept records of customer interactions, complaints, transactions, bookings as well as actions taken, processed orders, forms, and applications.
-* After a brief period of adjustment, I was regularly left in charge of managing the operations and staff while the management was not present in the hotel.
+* Assited the management in virtually every process that was required.
+After a brief period of adjustment, I was regularly left in charge of managing the operations and staff while the management was not present in the hotel.

 **Pronovia Gym** (June 2014 to September 2015)
 *Owner|Business Development Manager*+
 * Designed the business starting from writing the business plan to renting a space, building the gym and having our first clients.
-* Worked around the clock to develop the business, gain new clients, increase the retention rate and improve the systems and standards.
-* Made use of digital marketing such as a compelling website, landing pages, email marketing and social media to increase the sales and promote the newest services.

 **Elsanta Strawberry** (July 2014 to August 2015) *Owner|Business Development Manager*
-* I wrote the business plan, designed the plantation in AutoCAD and compiled all the necessary documentation required to start.
-* Networked and found the contacts, partners, suppliers and negotiated at every step for the resources needed to build the project.
-* Oversaw the field works, motivated the workers to respect the imposed standards and put in place the distribution network and logistics behind the packaging and delivery of the product.
+* Built a modern strawberry planation and put in place all the logistics behind it.

 **Edil Real Estate** (September 2013 to July 2014)
 *Real Estate Consultant*